-We've highlighted the top 10 Mediterranean holiday hot spots so you can spend sun-kissed afternoons on the blissful beaches of Majorca, Ibiza, Santorini, Nice and beyond, without flying too far.
-The mild Mediterranean climate is a hit all year round, with sun found from April-October and even outside of these months too, so our dreamy destinations are ideal whether you're craving a short haul summer break or winter sun escape!
+We've highlighted the top 10 Mediterranean holiday hot spots so you can spend sun-kissed afternoons on the blissful beaches of Majorca, Ibiza, Santorini, St Juloan’s and beyond, without flying too far.
+The lovely Mediterranean climate is a hit all year round, with sun found from April-October and even outside of these months too, so our dreamy destinations are ideal whether you're craving a short haul summer break or winter sun escape!

 Majorca’s mild climate makes it a holiday hotspot for beach lovers, with family-friendly beaches, great watersports and lively nightlife.
 Spend hours sunbathing on the golden sands, snorkel in rocky coves and let kids have fun paddling in the shallow waters of the Blue Flag Platja de Muro.
 You can also explore the Serra de Tramuntana mountains, visit wineries and simply enjoy the lush countryside.
 For foodies, there are about seven Michelin-starred restaurants to try out, besides plenty of tasty tapas bars, especially in the capital Palma.

 We've cherry-picked the best family resorts in Majorca for when you want to whisk the kids away for fun in the Mediterranean sun.

 When you think of Ibiza holidays, superclubs such as Pacha and Ushuaia often spring to mind - with chic cocktail lounges, boutique beach bars and open-air clubs pumping live music sets from our favourite international DJs.
 If you're looking to party, start your evening at the lively harbour in the old town (south of bustling Playa d’en Bossa beach), or head to San Antonio for buzzing bars at pocket-friendly prices.
 Or for guests that prefer a slower pace, this upbeat resort also has a line-up of gorgeous, more serene resorts to relax in.
 Soak up the unmatchable sunset views from quaint cafe terraces on the Sant Antoni de Portmany strip, or explore the sun-kissed coastline revealing tiny coves, glamorous hotels and hills covered in pine trees.
 Santa Eulalia is a great choice for family holidays, with charming waterfront cafes and shops to peruse.

 Get a better feel for the island and all its natural beauty when you browse our pocket guide to the Balearics.